dmasmont/every-day-is-jueves/README.md

-# Every day is Jueves — Debug Build
+# Every day is Jueves

 This build adds:
 - **Top 3** headlines (down from 5) to reduce rate-limit issues.